filecoin-project/devgrants/rfps/new-wave-3-rfps.md

 Applicants should demonstrate knowledge of user research best practices and confirm collaboration from the use case partner.

+&nbsp;

 ### Cross chain integrations

 **Project Description**

 User-defined smart contracts will not be available in Filecoin at mainnet launch but are on the Filecoin roadmap.
 We are generally interested in proposals for cross chain integrations that can make Filecoin programmatically usable from other popular blockchains.

 To be considered, proposals should provide as much detail as possible about what type of integration is possible and reasonable to build in the near-term on the Filecoin side.

 Applicants should have a good understanding of protocol-level integrations and be willing to do some early exploration of how the Filecoin protocol is designed.

+&nbsp;

 ### VM research - verifiable subsets of WASM-able languages